diesel-rs/diesel/guide_drafts/trait_derives.md

 ## Insertable

-The typical way to insert data in Diesel is by working with tuples.
+The simplest way to insert data in Diesel is by working with tuples.
 However, this can become tedious when inserting a lot of data, for example if it were a large web form deserialized by a library like Serde.
 The `Insertable` trait is meant to be implemented on structs